-The NBA postseason is quickly progressing, as each of the conference semifinals head for Game 3 and a new city.
+The NBA postseason is quickly progressing as each of the conference semifinals heads for Game 3 and a new city.
 Both conferences feature one series that looks poised to go the distance, while the other might wrap up sooner than expected.

 In the East, the Heat are dominating Philadelphia.
-With Joel Embiid sidelined with his facial fracture and concussion symptoms, the Sixers don’t appear right.
+With Joel Embiid sidelined with a facial fracture and concussion symptoms, the Sixers don’t appear right.
 Miami leads 2-0 as the action shifts up north.

 The matchup between the Bucks and Celtics should last much longer.
-The two sides are knotted at one game apiece after two very different contests in Boston.
+The two sides are tied at one game apiece after two very different contests in Boston.

 NBA playoff odds at WV sportsbooks